 Occasionally, a student may wish to switch chosen concentrations after beginning the MSW program.
-It is in the student's best interest to make any changes in concentrations prior to being assigned to a field placement.
-In general, note that:
+It is in the student's best interest to make any changes in concentrations prior to the field placement assignment.
+In general, note that

-o Advanced Standing students who change concentrations after the second term of Advanced field instruction will, in all probability, need to enroll for an additional term of study.

-o Students who elect a minor method, specialization, or certificate program will, in all probability, need to enroll for an additional term of study if they change concentrations after the second term of Advanced field instruction.

-o Financial assistance is generally awarded to eligible students for no more than four terms, and therefore, may not be available to students who elect to lengthen their course of study to accommodate changes in concentrations.
+- 1. Changing concentrations after the second term of advanced field instruction may result in lengthening the duration of the program since students must complete at least 8 credit hours of Advanced Field Instruction (SW 691) in the chosen dual concentrations. - 2.
+Advanced standing students who change concentrations after the second term of advanced field instruction will, in all probability, need to enroll for an additional term of study. - 3.
+Students who elect a minor method, specialization, or certificate program will, in all probability, need to enroll for an additional term of study if they change concentrations after the second term of advanced field instruction. - 4.
+Financial assistance is generally awarded to eligible students for no more than four terms, and therefore, may not be available to students who elect to lengthen their course of study to accommodate changes in concentrations.

-After the first term of Advanced field instruction, students may switch the practice method concentration or practice area and may do so under the following circumstances:
+After the first term of advanced field instruction, students may switch the practice method concentration or practice area under the following circumstances: